Annabel Mullion

-Annabel Mullion (born 1969) is a British actress.
+Annabel Mullion is a British actress.
 She was educated at St Mary's School, Ascot and studied English and Drama at the University of East Anglia.
 She then completed the 3 year acting course at Central School of Speech and Drama, graduating in 1994.
 She won the Carleton Hobbs Bursary Award in that year as well.

-Her films include Carrington (1995, dir Christopher Hampton), Mission: Impossible (1996, dir Brian De Palma), Me Without You (2001, dir Sandra Goldbacher), A Christmas Carol (dir David Jones), Scooterman, and Mother's Milk (2012, dir Gerald Fox) for which she received Best Supporting Actress at Monaco Film Festival 2013 for her role as Mary Melrose.
+Her films include Carrington (1995), Mission: Impossible (1996), A Christmas Carol (1999), Me Without You (2001), Scooterman (2010), and Mother's Milk (2012) for which she received Best Supporting Actress at the Monaco Film Festival 2013 for her role as Mary Melrose.

-In 2006 she played Lady Tara Butler in Midsomer Murders “Vixen’s Run”.
-She also appeared in Emma a TV Mini-Series in 2009 as Mrs Woodhouse.
+In 2006, she played Lady Tara Butler in Midsomer Murders, episode “Vixen’s Run”.
+She also appeared in Emma a TV mini-series in 2009 as Mrs. Woodhouse.

-She has had many parts in television including Law & Order: UK, Doll and Em, Agatha Christie's Poirot, Breathless, Wallander, Midsomer Murders and Lewis.
+She has had many parts in television including Law & Order: UK, Doll & Em, Agatha Christie's Poirot, Breathless, Wallander, Midsomer Murders and Lewis.

-In 2012 she appeared in the TV Series Lewis “The Soul of Genius” as Thea Falconer.
-In 2013 she appeared in Agatha Christie’s Poirot “Elephants Can Remember” as Lady Ravenscroft, in Doll & Em “Six” as Woman with Lurchers and in Breathless a TV Mini-Series as Duchess.
+In 2012, she appeared in the TV series Lewis, episode "The Soul of Genius" as Thea Falconer.
+In 2013, she appeared in Agatha Christie’s Poirot, episode "Elephants Can Remember" as Lady Ravenscroft, in Doll & Em, episode "Six" as Woman with Lurchers and in Breathless a TV mini-series as Duchess.